1.c Allah made me queer.png

 Born and raised in Morocco, Yasmine Benabdallah is a filmmaker, visual artist, and researcher, whose work explores memory, performance, diaspora, archives, rituals, and time travel.
 Her work is experiential and grows through wandering and listening to bodies and spaces.
 It is rooted in our histories, how our bodies are bound together and to lands and oceans through rituals, and how we take care.
 Her experimentations expand through conversations with friends, whether they are at that time collaborating on a project or providing support for each other’s.

-Her films and installations have been shown in Morocco, France, Egypt, Canada, Palestine, Tunisia, Germany, Lebanon, Portugal, the US, the UK, and the UAE, where “How to reverse a spell: the promise of an archive” won the Sharjah Art Foundation Best Experimental Short award.
+Her films and installations have been shown in Morocco, France, Egypt, Canada, Palestine, Tunisia, Germany, Lebanon, Portugal, the US, Scotland, England, and the UAE, where “How to reverse a spell: the promise of an archive” won the Sharjah Art Foundation Best Experimental Short award.
 Yasmine has done residencies in Palestine, Morocco, France, Portugal, and Tunisia, where “Chebba” received the Cinephilia Best Screenplay Award at the Journées Cinématographiques de Carthage (JCC).
-Her writing has been published in MAI: peer-reviewed journal on Feminism & Visual Culture, Middle East Eye, Berwick Film & Media Arts Festival 2020 Catalogue, divine fanzine, Klima Magazine, and HuffPost Maghreb.
+Her writing has been published in MAI: peer-reviewed journal on Feminism & Visual Culture, African Studies Review, Klima Magazine, Berwick Film & Media Arts Festival 2020 Catalogue, Middle East Eye, divine zine, and HuffPost Maghreb.